OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/example.md

 #### 5. Copy files and directories from OpenSilver project to Silverlight project

 - Copy **CustomerApp.Browser**, **CustomerApp.Simulator** folders and **CustomerApp.OpenSilver.sln** file to Silverlight's **root** directory
-- Copy **CustomerData.OpenSilver.csproj** and **CustomerApp.OpenSilver.csproj** files to Silverlight's according projects directory
+- In case of C# code, copy **CustomerData.OpenSilver.csproj** and **CustomerApp.OpenSilver.csproj** files to Silverlight's according projects directory
+- In case of VB.NET code, copy **CustomerData.OpenSilver.vbproj** and **CustomerApp.OpenSilver.vbproj** files to Silverlight's according projects directory

 ![Directory Structure](/images/DirectoryStructure.png "Directory Structure")

 #### 6. Compile migrated project with Visual Studio 2022

 - Open **CustomerApp.OpenSilver.sln** located in Silverlight's project with *Visual Studio 2022*
-- In `Solution Explorer` find `AssemblyInfo.cs` for both CustomerApp and CustomerData projects and exclude them
+- For C# code, in `Solution Explorer` find `AssemblyInfo.cs` for both CustomerApp and CustomerData projects and exclude as shown below.
+- Same steps can be followed to exclude `AssemblyInfo.vb` for VB.NET code

 ![Exclude From Project](/images/ExcludeFromProject.png "Exclude From Project")